Open Plan Kitchen - 11 Beautiful Design Ideas in 2021

 my_best_laid_plans on Instagram have cleverly added lighting which will work throughout the day.
 The spotlights can be on either the kitchen or dining area, as well as pendant lighting above the island and a tall lamp in the lounge area, which is perfect in the evening.
 A stunning open plan kitchen in so many ways - we also love how the lounge area looks so homely and is very much separate.

 Although this is unavoidable, make sure the oven and hob are near a window and invest in a good quality extraction fan to stop the smell of food spreading around the room.
-Try and position your oven and hob far away for the lounge area to avoid the smell lingering when you are relaxing in the evening.
+Try to position your oven and hob far away from the lounge area to avoid the smell lingering when you are relaxing in the evening.

 We love the extractor in the open plan kitchen by MATA Architects - it adds to the style of this modern space and will be so effective in containing the cooking smells.
 We love this open plan kitchen / diner which flows into the dining space through a large open space.